 CDR’s offices are operational remotely – we have done this for a long time so nothing new there.

 Following the social distancing, the calendar has fallen off.
 April is set moderately well.
-During this time Megan will in touch and keep everyone informed as well.
+During this time Megan will be in touch and keep everyone informed as well.
 We simply don’t know how long this will go on.
 We encourage you to look at the setup for remote video depositions.
 The President extended the stay in place to the end of April.

 We have done some research and have added that in the reporter depository at work.
-Just login and download the updates.
+Just log in and download the updates.

 We are in this for the long haul.
 This is all very unsettling to everyone – no doubt about it.
 We have all the resources in place to keep the ball rolling.
 We are confident throughout this that we will be maintaining the continuity of ongoing litigation.
 CDR is equipped and available to serve you remotely.
 We Are operational and functioning with telephone, texting, and email.
 We have audio and video conferencing products for remote video depositions to meet the needs of independent contract reporters and clients.
 Feel free to contact us at any time for details.